IBM/ngo-collaboration-using-blockchain/WIKI.md

 Hyperledger is an open source collaborative effort created to advance cross-industry blockchain technologies for business use.
 This global collaboration is hosted by The Linux Foundation.
 Please refer to the article [Blockchain basics: Hyperledger Fabric](https://developer.ibm.com/articles/cl-blockchain-hyperledger-fabric-hyperledger-composer-compared/) for additional details.

-This code pattern is not just applicable to collaboration between NGOs but for collaboration between organizations with similar requirements.
+This code pattern is not just applicable to collaboration between NGOs but also for collaboration between organizations with similar requirements.